Social Policy Association

 July 5, 2019 S-P-A-Administrator 0

-by Karen Rowlingson The UK is one of the wealthiest countries in the world and yet levels of poverty and economic inequality are extremely high.
-In 2016, the top 1 per cent in the UK […]
+by Karen Rowlingson The UK is one of the wealthiest countries in the world and yet levels of poverty and economic inequality are extremely high. […]

 Delivery drivers are amongst those harmed by Universal Credit's failure to adequately support the self-employed.